open-telemetry/opentelemetry-specification/specification/logs/overview.md

 OpenTelemetry-compliant logs, and ensures that all logs are eventually represented according to a uniform log data model on which the backends can operate.

+In the future OpenTelemetry may define a new logging API and provide implementations for various languages (like we currently do for traces and metrics), but it is not an immediate priority.

 Later in this document we will discuss in more details [how various log sources are handled](#legacy-and-modern-log-sources) by